Frank Capra: Silent film comedies

 During his book sales efforts—and nearly broke—Capra read a newspaper article about a new movie studio opening in San Francisco.
-Capra phoned them saying he had moved from Hollywood, and falsely implied that he had experience in the budding film industry.
+Capra phoned them saying he had moved from Hollywood and falsely implied that he had experience in the budding film industry.
 Capra's only prior exposure in films was in 1915 while attending Manual Arts High School.
 The studio's founder, Walter Montague, was nonetheless impressed by Capra and offered him $75 to direct a one-reel silent film.
 Capra, with the help of a cameraman, made the film in two days and cast it with amateurs.

 After that first serious job in films, Capra began efforts to finding similar openings in the film industry.
 He took a position with another minor San Francisco studio and subsequently received an offer to work with producer Harry Cohn at his new studio in Los Angeles.
 During this time, he worked as a property man, film cutter, title writer, and assistant director.

 Capra later became a gag writer for Hal Roach's Our Gang series.
 He was twice hired as a writer for a slapstick comedy director, Mack Sennett, in 1918 and 1924.
 Under him, Capra wrote scripts for comedian Harry Langdon and produced by Mack Sennett, the first being Plain Clothes in 1925.
 According to Capra, it was he who invented Langdon's character, the innocent fool living in a "naughty world"; however, Langdon was well into this character by 1925.

 When Langdon eventually left Sennett to make longer, feature-length movies with First National Studios, he took Capra along as his personal writer and director.
 They made three feature films together during 1926 and 1927, all of them successful with critics and the public.
 The films made Langdon a recognized comedian in the caliber of Charlie Chaplin and Buster Keaton.
+Following the production of Long Pants (1927), Capra argued with Langdon over the direction his next project would take.
+Langdon's other confidant was writer-director Arthur Ripley, a fellow Sennett alumnus, and Langdon followed Ripley's suggestions.
+Capra quit, and the split was disastrous for Langdon, who took matters into his own hands and directed his films himself, to poor reception.

-Capra and Langdon later had a falling out following the end of production on Long Pants (1927), and Capra was fired.
-During the following years, Langdon's films went into decline without Capra's assistance.
-After splitting with Langdon, Capra directed a picture for First National, For the Love of Mike (1927).
+After Capra split with Langdon, he directed a picture for First National, For the Love of Mike (1927).
 This was a silent comedy about three bickering godfathers—a German, a Jew, and an Irishman—starring a budding actress, Claudette Colbert.
 The movie was considered a failure and is a lost film.